 - Financial management

-HR professionals with a bachelor’s degree are often prepared for such key roles as:
+HR professionals with a bachelor’s degree are often prepared for such job titles as:

 - Employee benefits coordinator